 Sales Account Credit Rs.900

-Example 5– (Error of Principles): Travelling expenses of Rs.12,000 incurred in connection with the purchase of heavy equipment was debited to Travelling Expenses Account.
+Example 5– (Error of Principles): Travelling expenses of Rs.12,000 incurred in connection with the purchase of heavy equipment were debited to the Travelling Expenses Account.

 - Rectification entry